Kuldeep Manak: Film

 He also acted and sang in many Punjabi films such as Saidan Jogan (1979) with the song "sathon naee majhin chaar hundian", and Lambardaarni (1980) with "yaaran da truck balliye".
 In Balbiro Bhabi (1981) he was actor, singer and composer.
 He sang "ajj dhee ik raje di", in the 1983 film Sassi Punnu.

 Politics

 Manak took part in the parliament elections of 1996 as an independent member from Bathinda, but did not win.

 Illness and death

 Manak was admitted to emergency care in July 2011 due to lower gastrointestinal bleeding.
 While he was discharged from emergency care when his condition stabilized, his son was still admitted in DMC ludhiana undergoing treatment for a mental illness due to which Manak suffered a tremendous amount of stress.

 Manak was later admitted to DMC Ludhiana due pneumonia on 28 November 2011 and he died on 30 November due to complications.

-He was buried in his native village, Jalal on 2 December 2011.
+He was buried in his native village, Jalal at Bathinda (Punjab)on 2 December 2011.